Pathologic/EvoTwig2/README.md

 All extensions are placed in "assets/plugins/evotwig/addons/" folder according to their type.
 See Twig documentation and existing extensions code.

 ### Controllers
-You may use controller classes to add template variables.
-All controller classes should extend \Pathologic\EvoTwig\BaseController class.
+You may use controller classes to add custom template variables.
+All controller classes should implement \Pathologic\EvoTwig\ControllerInterface.

 ### Using cache
 Cache provide is available via $modx->cache property: